MikeMordec/MikeMordec/README.md

 ## Hi there 👋
-# Hi there, I'm Jane Doe 👋
+# Hi there, I'm Mike Mordec 👋

 Welcome to my GitHub profile!
 Here's a fun little Snake game to enjoy while you're here.